Roger Clarke's Web-Site

 Entities that are "providers of GPAI models with systemic risks", as discussed in section 2.5, and as determined by the EC under Art.51, are subject to additional obligations (Art.55), to:

-These are also, at least to some extent, appropriate business practice, and for the most part internal matters subject to limited external disclosure.
-Further, it is envisaged that compliance will be facilitated by Codes of Practice and in due course a European standard (Arts.55-2, 56).
+These are also, at least to some extent, appropriate business practices, and requirements of good organisational governance and of insurers.
+They are also for the most part internal matters subject to only limited external disclosure.
+Further, it is envisaged that compliance will be facilitated by Codes of Practice and in due course a European standard (Arts.55-2, 56), voted on by governments.
 On the other hand, Wachter (2024, p.690-691, 692) notes that

 ... standards bodies ...
 CEN and CENELEC do not have direct democratic legitimacy ... this lack of democratic legitimacy is even more worrying due to the far-reaching legal, ethical, political, and economic consequences of the widespread deployment of AI.
 Standards bodies will be tasked with creating frameworks that interpret the AIA